awslabs/amazon-s3-find-and-forget/docs/LIMITS.md

   as many items as possible during its job.
 A flag called `DeletionQueueItemsSkipped` will tell if there were any items left out of a job and it will be part of the Job details (available via API or Web UI).
-If the flag will be set to `TRUE`, it is recommended to run a job after completion of the current one, until the queue is completely empty.
+If the attribute will be set to `TRUE`, we recommend running another job after completion of the current one, to delete any remaining items in the queue.

 #### Service Quotas